Frequently Asked Questions

 We will be looking to develop further supporting resources over time and will update this list as more become available.

-SBTN is developing a set of validation criteria designed as safeguards to guarantee companies have correctly and completely followed the methods.
+SBTN has developed a set of validation criteria designed as safeguards to guarantee companies have correctly and completely followed the methods.
 These validation criteria must be met before targets are accepted and companies are approved to make claims associated with those targets.

 Initial guidance on how companies can monitor, report, and get verification on progress on their targets can be found in the Initial Guidance for Business as part of “Track” (Step 5).
 SBTN is also developing additional guidance, which is forthcoming.